 - A Virtual SAN datastore is created from the available local storage

 ESX3are used to create a 500 GB Virtual SAN datastore named

 Note: SSDs do not contribute to the capacity of the Virtual SAN Datastore.
 SSDs are used only for read cache and write buffering.

 TestDSare available to all Virtual SAN cluster member hosts.

 TestDSdatastore.
 The pieces of those virtual machines are physically located on storage which is locally attached to another cluster node.
 The virtual machine runs in the memory of host

 ESX4, but the read and write data is sent across the Virtual SAN network to the local storage of the other nodes.

 For more information on Virtual SAN requirements, see Requirements for Virtual SAN in the vSphere 5.5 Storage Guide.

-cluster an appropriate Virtual SAN license before the 60-day
+Licensing for Virtual SANWhen you enable Virtual SAN on a cluster, assign the cluster an appropriate Virtual SAN license before the 60-day evaluation period expires.

 License capacity and usage for Virtual SAN